omeka/omeka-s-enduser/docs/modules/aspaceconnector.md

 Once you have confirmed that the hierarchy has been created successfully, check that it has been added to each site you specified in the import settings.

-Then, ensure that the site-specific settigs for hierarchies is how you would wish your ArchivesSpace hierarachies to display.
-For example, you may not wish to show item counts if your imports have no objects imported as items.
-You may also wish to ensure that groupings' display pages are disabled and that hierarchies link directly to item sets instead, to show all imported metadata.
+Then, ensure that the site-specific settigs for hierarchies is how you would like your ArchivesSpace hierarachies to display.
+You likely want to disable groupings' display pages so that hierarchies link directly to item sets and show all imported metadata.
+You may not want to show item counts if your imports have no objects imported as items.

 ## Past Imports

-The "Past Imports" page displays a table of past ArchivesSpace imports, with the **Job ID** for the import, a radial option to **Undo** or **Re-run** the import, the repository’s **ArchivesSpace Collection** with a link to the API output for comparison (displayed as collection name if found), any **Comment** set to import, the number of **Resources** imported with a link to the advanced search results, the **Date** of the import, the import **Status**, and the **Owner** who initiated the import.
+The "Past Imports" page displays a table of existing ArchivesSpace connections, with the **Job ID** for the import, a radial option to **Undo** or **Re-run** the import, the repository’s **ArchivesSpace Collection** with a link to the API output for comparison (displayed as collection name if found), any **Comment** set to import, the number of **Resources** imported with a link to the advanced search results, the **Date** of the import, the import **Status**, and the **Owner** who initiated the import.

 ![Table of past imports.](modulesfiles/aspace_past.png)